leeferfeefer/concourse-query-user/README.md

 ### Want to use Concourse with input parameter functionality?

 I wanted to make use of Concourse's dockerization ability to re-run failing pipeline steps without having to restart the entire pipeline process as Jenkins does.
 But, the downside of using a Concourse pipeline is no out of the box functionality that supports user input.
+So, I created Bridge Troll.

 With Bridge Troll, one can leverage the benefits of a concourse pipeline while also having the same user input functionality supported by Jenkins.

+Bridge troll uses ssl connection to send credentials/data/whatever securely.